 - 43. The firm shall establish policies and procedures for dealing with and resolving differences of opinion within the engagement team, with those consulted and, where applicable, between the engagement partner and the engagement quality control reviewer.
 (Ref: Para.
-A52-A53) - 44.
+A52-A53) - 43R-1.
+For statutory audits of financial statements of public interest entities, the firm shall also establish procedures for determining the manner in which any disagreement between the key audit partner(s) and the engagement quality control reviewer are to be resolved. - 44.
 Such policies and procedures shall require that: - (a) Conclusions reached be documented and implemented; and - (b) The report not be dated until the matter is resolved.